fahmiSD/portfolio/content/projects/JakartaWeather.md

 showInProjects: true
 ---

-Develop a Jakarta-based Weather Prediction using the openWeather API to provide accurate and up-to-date weather forecasts and conditions.
+Develop a Jakarta-based Weather Prediction using the openWeather API to provide accurate and up-to-date weather forecasts and conditions